2016rshah/blog/posts/12-books-12-months-2017.md

 Part 4: Howard Roark

 I don't remember parts 1 and 2 well enough to say much about them.
 They were good enough to remind me to pick up the book again after all these months, but they were bad enough to allow me to put down the book in the first place.
 Part 3 is where I think this book really shined.
 More than once I found myself appreciating Rand's skill as a writer: not just about the story she crafted but about the way she had with words.
 She wrote the book to make people see themselves in Roark.
 I never did but absolutely saw how others could.
-Instead I saw myself in Gail Wynand [^footnote3].
+Instead I saw myself in Gail Wynand.

 It wasn't until the fourth part of the book that I finally had the visceral reaction to the book that liberals usually do.
 I was so satisfied with the book up until this part.
 Parts 1, 2, and 3 were a beautifully written exposé glorifying an opinion I might not have shared, but could have at least respected.
 In part 4, however, Rand threw away such a good setup for some weak attempt at libertarian pathos.
 The ending didn't try.
 It felt lazy.
 It felt like she was a writer for the Banner paid off by the libertarian version of Toohey to plug this whole individualistic thing.
 Just plug it well enough to sound good until you really thought about it, with the expectation that no one would ever really think about it.